 Human Language Technology Program,

-the Cognitive Science Program, the joint Linguistics-Anthropology
+Science Program, the joint Linguistics-Anthropology

 Ph.D.
 Program, and the SLAT program.